 The law’s design is for long-term economic impact, so it’s difficult to say what the overall economic effects are.
 Additionally, “the tax cuts didn’t occur in a vacuum,” and many benefits could have been offset by other economic happenings, including trade disputes with China (see more below).

 The federal debt is the total amount of money the U.S. government owes, accrued over time.
-Current U.S. debt is over $22 trillion, meaning the U.S. debt is now larger than its GDP.
-At the beginning of 2019, debt held by the public (government borrowing from the private sector and foreign governments) was over $16 trillion.
+Current U.S. debt is over $25 trillion, meaning the U.S. debt is larger than its GDP.
+At the beginning of 2020, debt held by the public (government borrowing from the private sector and foreign governments) was over $17 trillion.
 The remaining debt is intergovernmental debt, owed to another arm of the federal government.
-In particular, Social Security holds almost $3 trillion in debt, over 13% of total $22 trillion.
+In particular, Social Security holds almost $3 trillion in debt.

 The federal deficit refers to the annual difference between government spending and government revenue.
 In September 2019, the Congressional Budget Office (CBO) announced the U.S. deficit topped $1 trillion for the first 11 months of the 2019 fiscal year (the fiscal year runs from October 1 to September 30).
 Compared to 2018, revenue in the first 11 months of the 2019 fiscal year into the government’s coffers increased but was offset by increases in outlays for Social Security, Medicare, and Medicaid.